spenserblack/release.sh/README.md

 configuration to `;`.

 When creating pre-releases, you can set `RELEASESH_PRERELEASE` to `1`.
-If you're *not* creating a pre-release, then `RELEASE_NOTES` the script will clear the contents of that file and commit the reset.
+If you're *not* creating a pre-release, then the script will clear the contents of `RELEASE_NOTES` and commit newly empty version.